SamBrooksh/NWNSamMod/Plan.md

 #### 8th Level
 Bonus Feat
 #### 9th Level
-Spell's can deal critical damage (double damage) -Maybe - Calling it Spell Reaction for now
+Spell's can deal critical damage (double damage) -Maybe- Calling it Spell Reaction for now
 #### 10th Level
-Spell Critical - Looks Like should be possible with spell hooks... maybe - Should be quite doable with NWNX, but also needs to manage the spells that create other spells appropriately - That may harder to manage (so start with just getting magic missile to work, then delayed fireball - and that should be enough I think?)
+Spell Critical - Looks Like should be possible with spell hooks... maybe - Should be quite doable with NWNX, but also needs to manage the spells that create other spells appropriately - That may harder to manage (so start with just getting magic missile to work, then delayed fireball - and that should be enough I think? -Maybe not needed actually)
 ### Bonus Feats
 At 1st, 5th and 8th (So that 9th gets Spell critical instead)
 ### Stats
 I think increases to str/dex and int/cha both by 1, just twice
 ## Scripts Needed
-Spellhook like script - essentially make a check to try and modify spell damage - Will need to place in all spells right before reducing it or the like.
-Will need to modify quite a bit (just like adding maximize metamagic) - I think a spell critical would affect all - so for AOE's need to add check for crit - so two functions really.
 Technically spell critical is on making a critical, cast a spell - so I may make a level 9 do the potential double damage, and then a script on level 10 try to cast a predefined spell on a critical
-Modify all spells to handle the random chance of critical's (Have it as a feat) So - Feat that allows for choosing a spell to cast on 1/20 (beneficials will be on self, bad on enemy) - choosing the feat in the radial menu will start a dialog asking what type spell to choose (with the list of known possible spells)
+So - Feat that allows for choosing a spell to cast on crits (beneficials will be on self, bad on enemy) - choosing the feat in the radial menu will start a dialog asking what type spell to choose (with the list of known possible spells)
 First need to test if there is an instant cast of spell scripts - closeish, should be effective enough I think

 # Void Scarred